 |Price Per Month||$61.81||$89.20|

-So, why does North Carolina pay less for auto insurance than the country average?
+So, why are North Carolina premiums lower than the nation’s average?
 It’s likely because the state is largely rural, except for some major urban centers, such as Charlotte.
-In general, people pay less for auto insurance in rural areas than in big cities or metropolitan areas.
-This is because there are often fewer cars all in one place, leading to fewer accidents and fewer insurance claims.
+In general, people pay less for coverage in rural areas than in big cities or metropolitan areas.
+This is because there are often fewer cars all in one place, leading to fewer accidents and fewer claims.

 The North Carolina Office of State Budget and Management (OSBM) revealed that, while the state has become increasingly urban in the last few decades, much of the state is still rural.
-In fact, they provide data from 2019 showing that more than 80% of the people in the state lived in rural unincorporated areas.
-This can help keep car insurance costs down throughout the state, even if there are some densely populated cities.
+They provide data from 2019 showing that more than 80% of the people in the state lived in rural unincorporated areas.
+This can help keep premiums down throughout the state, even if there are some densely populated cities.

 Average Full Coverage Rates

-The following graph shows the change in average North Carolina auto insurance rates from 2012 to 2019.
-North Carolina rates increased from $611 in 2012 to $741 for full coverage in 2019.
-This was a rate increase of $130 or 21%.
-The gradual rise in rates could be due to inflation across the country.
-It’s not uncommon for insurers to raise rates every couple of years to meet the markets.
+The following graph shows the change in average North Carolina full coverage costs from 2012 to 2019.
+Rates rose from $611 in 2012 to $741 in 2019.
+This was an increase of $130 or 21%.
+The gradual rise in premiums could be due to inflation across the country.
+It’s not uncommon for insurers to raise prices every couple of years to meet the markets.

-The graph below shows the change in average North Carolina liability coverage costs from 2012 to 2019.
-North Carolina liability rates increased from $356 in 2012 to $392 in 2019.
+The graph below shows the change in average North Carolina liability insurance costs from 2012 to 2019.
+Rates rose from $356 in 2012 to $392 in 2019.
 This was an increase of $36 or 10%.
-Over the eight years, North Carolina’s liability insurance rates have stayed much lower than the US average.
+Over the eight years, the cost of this coverage has remained below the US mean.

-North Carolina could have lower liability rates because it has slightly lower than average standard of living.
+One reason liability costs less here is because of the slightly lower-than-average standard of living.
 This means that people here make less than those in other states.
-States with a lower of standard of living often have lower costs in general.
+Poorer areas often have lower costs in general.
 That’s because people can’t afford to pay more.
 It also means auto repair and medical treatment costs less.

-The chart below shows the average North Carolina comprehensive coverage costs from 2012 to 2019.
-North Carolina comprehensive rates increased from $115 in 2012 to $138 in 2019.
+The chart below shows the average North Carolina comprehensive insurance rates from 2012 to 2019.
+Prices rose from $115 in 2012 to $138 in 2019.
 This was an increase of $23 or 20%.
-Like collision coverage, comprehensive rates are below the country average, but still closer than liability insurance rates.
-Comprehensive insurance rates reached a peak in 2016 at nearly $150 and have gone down since, increasing slightly in 2018 before going down again in 2019.
+Once again, the cost of this coverage is well below the national mean, peaking in 2016 at nearly $150.
+Pricing pressures eased starting in 2017 before increasing slightly in 2018 before before resuming their decline in 2019.

 North Carolina Minimum Auto Insurance Requirements